johncallahan/needham_shroeder_spin/README.md

 }
 ````

-The responder (PRes shown above and instantiated as "B") waits to
+The responder (PRes shown above and instantiated as "B") first waits
-receive (?) a message from either A or the Intruder.
-When it receives
+to receive (ca ?) a message from either A or the Intruder pretending
-a message, it sets its state to ResRunningAB = true and then replies
+to be A.  When it receives a message, it sets its state to
+ResRunningAB = true (using the ResRunning macro) and then replies by
-(!) with a message to the sender.
-The responder (B) then waits (?) to
+sending a message (ca !)  back to the same sender.
+The responder (B)
-receive a commit message (from A or the Intruder).
+then waits (?) to receive a commit message (from A or the Intruder).

 ![cached image](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/johncallahan/needham_shroeder_spin/master/ns1_diagram00.txt?cache=no)